 Chinese Calligraphy, Paintings and Ceramics At Shanghai Museum

 After having carefully delved into everything the fourth floor had to offer, motion to the third one.
 Here I personally got lost visiting two pavilions, first the one devoted to calligraphy, then Chinese Painting Gallery.

-Staying on the same floor, don’t miss the Chinese Painting Gallery, an exhibition displaying drawing in different styles like figure, landscape, flower and bird painting, the traditional Dan Qing, that literally means the mineral colors of cinnabar and azurite used as pigments, to masterpieces from Yuan, Qing and Ming dynasties to the Yangzhou School, important commercial port during Qing dynasty where a group of painters made their living out of their art.
+Staying on the same floor, don’t miss the Chinese Painting Gallery.
+It’s an exhibition displaying drawing in different styles like figure, landscape, flower and bird painting.
+You will see also the traditional Dan Qing, that literally means the mineral colors of cinnabar and azurite used as pigments, and masterpieces from Yuan, Qing and Ming dynasties to the Yangzhou School.
+This was an important commercial port during Qing dynasty where a group of painters made their living out of their art.

-After the painting gallery, I headed to the second floor, where I dived headfirst in the elegant collection of ancient ceramics, finely decorated with traditional flower styles and dragons.
-China is famous all over the world for its ceramics so, although I was already starting feeling tired, I couldn’t miss out on all those beautiful pots, bowls, tools dating back 8000 years nonetheless.
+After the painting gallery, I headed to the second floor.
+Here I dived headfirst in the elegant collection of ancient ceramics, finely decorated with traditional flower styles and dragons.
+China is famous all over the world for its ceramics so, although I was already exhausted, I couldn’t miss out on those beautiful pots, bowls, tools dating back 8000 years nonetheless.
 From the Neolithic Age to the late Qing dynasty, the exhibition shows some 500 pieces that accompany the visitor along the long and rich Chinese history.

 I spent a whole afternoon musing around such east Asian masterpieces, but I haven’t seen it all, which makes it for the perfect excuse to go back and visit what I missed out the first time.